 I quote this because Yahshua also says this, “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfil them.
 I tell you the truth, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 Anyone who breaks one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.
 For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven.” .
 And yet the Apostle Paul says this, “So, my brothers, you also died to the law through the body of Yahshua, that you might belong to another, to him who was raised from the dead, in order that we might bear fruit to God. […] by dying to what once bound us, we have been released from the law so that we serve in the new way of The Spirit, and not in the old way of the written code.”
 Let’s unpack this to see what Paul means.

 If Yahshua says the law will not pass away until heaven and earth pass away, can Paul override his words?
 Clearly the answer is “no”, and the heavens and the earth are still here so this proves that the law has not been abolished.
 I believe that Paul is actually saying that we do not follow the law according to the administration of the “old covenant”, but rather according to the administration of grace offered through the “new covenant” established by Yahshua .
 We have died to our old sin nature, that is what bound us, and as Romans 8:7 says “For the sinful nature is always hostile to God.
 It never did obey God’s laws, and it never will.”
 (NLT).
 No one is justified by observing the law, but on the other hand surely freedom in Yahshua is something other than simply blotting out the rules – i.e. abolishing the law!
 I believe the message in Acts 15 was to turn people away from “justification by works” for there were certain people who taught “Unless you are circumcised as required by the law of Moses, you cannot be saved.”
 (Acts 15:1 NLT).
-However the aim of Peter’s and Barnabas’ message was not to stop people obeying the law by choice, not by compulsion, but through the inward regeneration of The Holy Spirit, as spoken of in Romans 8:1-8.
+However the aim of Peter’s and Barnabas’ message was not to stop people obeying the law by choice, or by compulsion, but rather to obey through the inward regeneration of The Holy Spirit, as spoken of in Romans 8:1-8.

 “Teacher, which commandment in the law is the greatest?”
 He said to him, “ ‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
 This is the greatest and first commandment.
 And a second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the law and the prophets.”
 (Matthew 22:36–40 NRSV).